Links on Android Authority may earn us a commission. Learn more.

 - Build Your Own Text Editor – How to build a text editor in C.

 - C.S.
-Lewis On The Reading of Old Books – We often settle for reading about”old books” rather than reading the works themselves.
+Lewis On The Reading of New Books – We often settle for reading about”old books” rather than reading the works themselves.

 - Learn Go in ~5mins – OK, probably an exaggeration, but still a good intro to Go.